utdata/rwd-mastery-assignments/austin-animal-center/rubric-tableau.md

   - Same as above, but make it a line chart with animal type on color.
 - How do current year trends compare to the same time period in previous years?
   - Filter out the months you don't have in the most recent year.
 I.e., if you have just Jan-Sept of 2019, then filter out Oct-Dec.
 - Find at least two more ways to look at the data and find facts you can use from that look.
-Include what you've found in your data diary and data drop.
+Include what you've found in your data drop.

 ### Write a data drop